Sudden Cardiac Arrest (SCA) an “Electrical” issue

 A Heart Attack can trigger an electrical disturbance that leads to SCA.
 Previous Heart Attacks weaken the heart by destroying a portion of the Heart muscle, forming scar tissue leaving the heart vulnerable to subsequent Heart Attacks and possible Sudden Cardiac Arrest.

-– Coronary Artery disease – When arteries become clogged (Atherosclerosis) with fatty deposits, reducing and restricting blood flow to the heart.
+– Coronary Artery disease – When arteries become clogged (Atherosclerosis) with fatty deposits, reducing and restricting blood flow and oxygen to the heart.

 – Enlarged Heart (Cardiomyopathy).
 A condition that leads to various arrhythmias (Abnormal Heart rhythm)